 An internship is any opportunity to gain exposure to a career field of interest, which are crucial in preparing for your post-Goucher plans.
 They can be paid or unpaid, full-time or part-time, for academic credit or not, for a specific time period.

-During a quality internship, students can:
+During an internship, students can:

 - Gain experience and hone skills applicable in the workplace

 The internship search websites we've pulled together include industry-specific opportunities, diverse internship